 Standard white plaster typically lasts 10–12 years.
 Quartz aggregate finishes last 12–18 years.
 Pebble or premium aggregate finishes can last 20 years or more with proper water chemistry maintenance.
 In coastal environments like the Outer Banks, proper startup and ongoing chemical balance are the biggest factors in plaster longevity.

-You don’t need to be on-site during the work, but we do recommend being available (or having a representative available) at the start and finish of the project.
-During the 28-day startup period after filling, daily brushing and careful chemical monitoring are important — something we can assist with or walk you through.
+You don’t need to be on-site during the work, but we do recommend being available (or having a representative available) for communication throughout the project.

 Replastering addresses surface-level cracks and porosity that can contribute to water loss.
 However, if a structural crack or plumbing issue is causing a significant leak, that must be diagnosed and repaired before replastering begins — which is exactly why we do a thorough inspection during the drain phase.